 CRMs Designed Specifically for Investor Relations

-From the ones above, some CRMs that are designed specifically for IR so that you can attain all the important functionalities that you need to use for your internal relations:
+From the ones above, some CRMs that are designed specifically for IR so that you can attain all the important functionalities that you need to use for your investor relations:

 - Backstop Solutions